‘She feels our pain’: The remarkable woman who gave the community a platform to grow

 “I love her.
 Everybody’s not lucky to have a right hand and left hand friend and I do,” said Capers-London.

-WSAV News 3’s Kelly Antonacci is featuring four Remarkable Women every Tuesday of March, Women’s History Month.
+WSAV News 3’s Kelly Antonacci is featuring Remarkable Women every Tuesday of March, Women’s History Month.

 The winner of WSAV’s contest will be announced on April 1 and will be considered for the “Nexstar Woman of the Year” award.